VGARG8/neu-stackoverflow/README.md

 ## Design Patterns Used

-- Design Pattern Name: Factory pattern used
+- Design Pattern Name: Factory pattern/ we also have an implicit Facade pattern in our useData custom hook.

 - Problem Solved: It made our components much cleaner and human-readable it also helped the routing for our client side.